As the school year starts, here’s what to know about how binge drinking affects your health.

 In just a few short weeks, colleges across the country will begin the fall semester.
 With the excitement of rush week and reunited classmates comes another certainty: binge drinking.

 Rates of binge drinking among 18- to 24-year-olds in the United States continue to rise.
-And while its harmful effects are well-documented, a new study published in the Journal of the American Heart Association should serve as a further warning.
+And while its harmful effects are well-documented, a new study published in the

 New evidence shows that binge drinking actually hurts your heart.